-• The District shall be free from the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees (BP 3550).

-• The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in all facilities under the control and use of the District (BP 3550).

-• The District does not permit the possession, use, or sale of marijuana for any purpose on District property even if the use meets the qualifications of the California Compassionate Use Act, Proposition 215, and/or the Adult Use of Marijuana Act, Proposition 64.
-Employees and/or students who qualify under Propositions 215 and 64 to use marijuana for medical and/or recreational purposes are not permitted to possess, store, provide, use, or be under the influence of marijuana while on District owned or controlled property (including, but not limited to, campus buildings, leased facilities, and parking lots,) or during a District-sanctioned activity or event regardless of the location (BP 3550).

-• The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
+- The District shall be free from the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees (BP 3550). - The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in all facilities under the control and use of the District (BP 3550). - The District does not permit the possession, use, or sale of marijuana for any purpose on District property even if the use meets the qualifications of the California Compassionate Use Act, Proposition 215, and/or the Adult Use of Marijuana Act, Proposition 64.
+Employees and/or students who qualify under Propositions 215 and 64 to use marijuana for medical and/or recreational purposes are not permitted to possess, store, provide, use, or be under the influence of marijuana while on District owned or controlled property (including, but not limited to, campus buildings, leased facilities, and parking lots,) or during a District-sanctioned activity or event regardless of the location (BP 3550). - The campus has been designated "Drug free" and "Smoke free" and only under certain circumstances is the consumption of alcohol permitted.
+The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the El Camino College Campus Police.
-Violators are subject to disciplinary action, criminal prosecution, fine and imprisonment (AP 3560).

-• It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
+Violators are subject to disciplinary action, criminal prosecution, fine and imprisonment (AP 3560). - It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of this policy for anyone to consume or possess alcohol in any public or private area of campus without prior District approval.
 Organizations or groups violating alcohol or substance policies or laws may be subject to sanctions by the District (AP 3560).